 One downside of living in Wirtz, however, is that residents on average have to contend with a long commute, spending on average 38.03 minutes every day commuting to work.

-The population of Wirtz is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.88% of adults in Wirtz have a bachelor's degree or even advanced degree.
+The citizens of Wirtz are very well educated compared to the average community in the nation: 35.88% of adults in Wirtz have a bachelor's degree or even advanced degree.

 The per capita income in Wirtz in 2022 was $57,041, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $228,164 for a family of four.
 However, Wirtz contains both very wealthy and poor people as well.